Bruno Méndez (footballer)

-Bruno Méndez Cittadini (born 10 September 1999) is a Uruguayan professional footballer who plays as a defender for Campeonato Brasileiro Série A club Corinthians.
+Bruno Méndez Cittadini (born 10 September 1999) is a Uruguayan professional footballer who plays as a centre-back or right-back for Liga MX club Toluca and the Uruguay national team.

 Club career

 Montevideo Wanderers

 Méndez developed through the academy of Montevideo Wanderers and made his professional debut on 19 November 2017 against Rampla Juniors in a 1–0 home win.
-He scored his debut professional goal on 21 October 2018 against River Plate Montevideo in a 0–5 away win.
+He scored his debut professional goal on 21 October 2018 against River Plate Montevideo in a 5–0 away win.

 Corinthians

-In February 2019, he signed a four-year contract with Corinthians.
+In February 2019, he signed a four-year contract with Brazilian Série A club Corinthians.